Moore Haven, Florida

 Moore Haven is a city in, and the county seat of, Glades County, Florida, United States.
-The population was 1,680 at the 2010 census.
+It is part of the Florida Heartland region.
+The population was 1,566 at the 2020 census, down from 1,680 at the 2010 census.
 Moore Haven is located on the southwest shoreline of Lake Okeechobee.
+It is part of the Clewiston, Florida Micropolitan Statistical Area (μSA).

 History

-The community was named after James A. Moore, its founder.
+The City of Moore Haven was named after James A. Moore (1861-1929), its founder.
 In its early days, Moore Haven was often called "Little Chicago", reflecting its status as a significant boom town.
 It was ideally located at the apex of Lake Okeechobee and the Caloosahatchee Canal.

 First Woman Mayor of the South

 In 1917, Marian Newhall Horwitz was elected as, not only the first woman mayor of Moore Haven, or the first woman mayor in Florida, she was additionally, the first female mayor south of the Mason-Dixon line.

 Horwitz was described by the Moore Haven Times, in a July 27, 1917 issue, as being "business from head to foot" along with being seen regularly at 5:15 am riding horseback to work.
 She resigned on June 22, 1918, taking over management of the Desoto Land Company after her second husband, John J. O'Brien, left to serve in World War I, and after her decision to live on the farm, outside the city limits.

 After stepping down as mayor, a "grateful citizenry" gave her a silver trophy, which was eventually passed to her son, Dr. Orville Horwitz, as of 1985.